smuellerDD/leancrypto/README.md

 3. the leancrypto library is provided with `leancrypto.ko`

-4. set the flag `LC_MEM_ON_HEAP` if your environment only has a limited stack size.
-When set, functions with laqrge memory requirements use the heap instead of the stack for this memory.

 Note, the compiled test kernel module of `leancrypto_test.ko` is only provided for regression testing and is not required for production use.
 Insert the kernel module and check `dmesg` for the results.
 Unload the kernel module